watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 This architecture allows the SRv6-aware function to leverage the SRv6 ecosystem, allowing FRR and other protection and anycast mechanisms to be used without modification.
 Thus, high fault tolerance and SRv6 native redundancy can be achieved.

-In addition, the In-network SFC Architecture enables comprehensive management of SRv6 SFCs by the SRv6 In-network SFC Controller.
+In addition, the In-network SFC architecture enables comprehensive management of SRv6 SFCs by the SRv6 In-network SFC Controller.
 This enables management of SRv6-aware network functions as Service Segments, construction and per-flow provisioning of Service Function Chains, and LinkState and metric collection for path calculation.

 # Data Plane
 The Data Plane is designed as follows to satisfy requirements 1, 3, and 4: